lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The NGW sends the data to an SCHC Fragmentation and then to the SCHC C/D for decompression.
 The SCHC C/D in the Network side can be located in the Network Gateway (NGW) or somewhere else as long as a tunnel is established between the NGW and the SCHC Compression / Fragmentation.
-Note that, for some LPWAN technologies, it may be suitable to locate fragmentation and reassembly functionality nearer the NGW, in order to better deal with time constraints of such technologies.
+Note that, for some LPWAN technologies, it may be suitable to locate SCHC fragmentation and reassembly functionality nearer the NGW, in order to better deal with time constraints of such technologies.
 The SCHC C/Ds on both sides must share the same set of Rules.
 After decompression, the packet can be sent over the Internet to one or several LPWAN Application Servers (App).